Authors Guidelines

 https://credit.niso.org/

-An example of how authors should record their contribution is as follows:
+An example of how authors should report their contributions is provided below:

-Diego Roselli: conceptualization, data curation, research, methodology, supervision, writing (original draft), writing (revision and editing of the manuscript); Catalina Cerquera: data curation, research, methodology, visualization, writing (original draft), writing (revision and editing of the manuscript); Hernán Bayona: data curation, formal analysis, methodology, project management, software, writing (original draft), writing (revision and editing of the manuscript).
+Diego Roselli: conceptualization, data curation, investigation, methodology, supervision, writing (original draft), writing (review and editing); Catalina Cerquera: data curation, investigation, methodology, visualization, writing (original draft), writing (review and editing); Hernán Bayona: data curation, formal analysis, methodology, project administration, software, writing (original draft), writing (review and editing).

-5. Acknowledgments (optional).
-If the authors wish, acknowledgments to third parties who played a role in the research or in the writing, publication, and review of the manuscript may be included.
-This is the only optional section.
+Acknowledgments (optional).
+Authors may include acknowledgments to third parties who contributed to the research or to the writing, publication, or review of the manuscript.
+This is the only optional section among the final declarations.

 Citation style